sander/hierarchical-deterministic-keys/draft-dijkhuis-cfrg-hdkeys.md

 ## Using ECDSA signatures for proof of possession

-Due to potential patent claims and potential related-key attacks, this document does not specify an implementation for threshold ECDSA.
+Due to potential patent claims, this document does not specify an implementation for threshold ECDSA.

 # Concrete HDK instantiations